 NOTE 1: The network can take into account the UE's S1 mode capability, the EPS CIoT network behaviour supported by the UE or the EPS CIoT network behaviour supported by the EPC to determine the rejection with the 5GMM cause value #31 "Redirection to EPC required".

+If the service request is rejected because the UE accessed, via a satellite NG-RAN cell, a PLMN which is not allowed to operate at the present UE location, the network shall set the 5GMM cause value in the SERVICE REJECT message to #78 "PLMN not allowed to operate at the present UE location" and may include an MCC list IE in the SERVICE REJECT message.

 On receipt of the SERVICE REJECT message, if the UE is in state 5GMM-SERVICE-REQUEST-INITIATED, the UE shall reset the service request attempt counter and stop timer T3517 if running.

 The UE shall take the following actions depending on the 5GMM cause value received in the SERVICE REJECT message.